Progress Report

 1. Outline of the project

 The process to the onset of a disease is understood as state transition of the complex interaction network between organs, cells, and genes.
 A method called Dynamical Network Biomarkers (DNB) has been proposed to detect the pre-disease states by focusing on the "fluctuations" in gene mRNA expression levels, hormone concentrations and others.
 The effectiveness of DNB has been demonstrated for various diseases.
-On the other hand, there is no research on preventive treatment when such a pre-disease state is detected.
+However, research on preventive treatment when such a pre-disease state is detected remains limited.

-Our goal is to expand DNB theory to multi-stage transitions, develop its complementary theory like spatiotemporal information transformation learning and energy landscape analysis, and then establish preventive network treatment in the pre-disease states by combining DNB theory and control theory.
+Our mathematical goal is to expand DNB theory to multi-stage transitions, develop its complementary theory on spatiotemporal information transformation and energy landscape analysis, and then establish preventive network treatment in pre-disease states by combining DNB theory and control theory.

 2. Outcome so far

 We have also proposed mathematical methods to detect warning signals of multi-stage successive transitions (Nat Comm, 2024) and new theory to complement the DNB theory so that we can detect early warning signals for small deviation from healthy states at ultra-early timing.
-Further, as an urgent important problem of our society, we studied COVID-19 and found a key gene DOCK2 for severe COVID-19 (Nature, 2022) and optimal isolation guidelines (Nat Comm, 2022) for COVID-19 patients.
+Further, as an urgent important problem of our society, we studied COVID-19 and found a key gene DOCK2 for severe COVID-19 (Nature, 2022) and optimal isolation guidelines (Nat Comm, 2022; 2024) for COVID-19 and Mpox patients.

 3. Future plans

-We have expanded the DNB intervention theory to include protein interventions, in addition to mRNA.
+We have expanded the DNB intervention theory to include both mRNA and protein interventions.
 Future challenges include extending this theory to hierarchical networks of genes and cells and adapting it for single-cell sequencer data.
-It is also our important future problem to combine the DNB theory with its complementary theory toward a comprehensive system for ultra-early medicine of many diseases.
+It is also our important future problem to combine the DNB theory with its complementary theory and advanced AI technology toward a comprehensive systems analysis for ultra-early medicine of many diseases.